 In short, being oppressed means being forced (either physically or psychologically) to do something that will result in self-harm.
 Those who are oppressed have no choice in the matter, as saying "no" would probably result in just as much harm as accepting the oppression.

-What do county assessors do?
+What do state troopers do?

 Answered by Discovery Channel